cypress-io/cypress/README.md

 * If you need webpack 2 or 3 support, use `@cypress/webpack-preprocessor` 1.x
 * If you need Babel 6 support, use `@cypress/webpack-preprocessor` <= 2.x

 This plugin (and all Cypress plugins) run in Cypress's own version of Node.
-If you require npm packages or your own code into the pluginsFile, they needs to be compatible with [the version of Node that Cypress uses]((https://github.com/cypress-io/cypress/blob/develop/.node-version)), currently `8.2.1`.
+If you require npm packages or your own code into the pluginsFile, they needs to be compatible with [the version of Node that Cypress uses]((https://github.com/cypress-io/cypress/blob/develop/.node-version)).

 ## Usage